On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

-\begin{remark} The parametrisation of a generic Lagrangian submanifold, $\varLambda = (x, \rd_{x} \varphi)$ by a phase function $\varphi$ cannot be performed globally due to topological restriction given by some cohomology class, known as the Maslov class~\cite[Thm.
-1]{Lees_TransAMS_1979}.
-Furthermore, a phase function does not uniquely characterise a Lagrangian submanifold, rather one has to consider an equivalence class of phase functions satisfying certain necessary and sufficient conditions, as originally analysed for nondegenerate phase functions~\cite[Thm.
-3.1.6]{Hoermander_ActaMath_1971} albeit it holds true more generally for nonzero excess.
-More precisely, if $\varphi$ and $\tilde{\varphi}$ are two clean phase functions in conic neighbourhoods of their fibre-critical points $\xthetaNot \in U \times \dot{\R}^{d}$ and $(x_{0}, \tilde{\theta}^{0}) \in U \times \dot{\R}^{\tilde{d}}$ respectively with the same excess $e$, then they are equivalent in some conic open neighbourhoods of these points under a diffeomorphism from $\xthetaNot$ to $(x_{0}, \tilde{\theta}^{0})$ if and only if~\cite[Prop.
-1.5, p.
-421]{Treves_Plenum_1980}
+\begin{remark} The parametrisation of a generic Lagrangian submanifold, $\varLambda_{\varphi} = {\{} (x, \rd_{x} \varphi) {\}}$ by a phase function $\varphi$ cannot be performed globally due to topological restriction given by some cohomology class, known as the Maslov class.
+Furthermore, a phase function does not uniquely characterise a Lagrangian submanifold, rather one must consider an equivalence class of phase functions satisfying certain necessary and sufficient conditions, as originally analysed for non-degenerate phase functions~\cite[Thm.
+3.1.6]{Hoermander_ActaMath_1971}, albeit it holds true more generally for clean phase functions.